Hierarchical Latent Structure Learning through Online Inference: Methods

-\paragraph{Persistence and node reuse} To capture temporal persistence in latent structure, we include a stickiness bias \cite{fox2007sticky} that increases the probability of reusing the previously inferred latent configuration at each level and allows reuse of global node identities across particles.
+To capture temporal persistence in latent structure, we include a stickiness bias \cite{Fox2011} tied to the feature pseudocount $\Omega$ that increases the probability of reusing the previously inferred latent configuration at each level and allows reuse of global node identities across particles.
 When different particles discover identical substructures, they share the same global node rather than maintaining redundant local copies \cite{blei2010nested} (see Supplementary Methods for full implementation).

-\paragraph{Hierarchical inference procedure} Inference used the same particle filtering framework as in the flat model.
-At each trial, each particle samples a path through the hierarchical prior, evaluates the likelihood of the observation at the leaf node, and updates its weight accordingly.
-We normalized particles and resampled to approximate the posterior distribution.
-As in the flat model, likelihoods are evaluated only at the leaf nodes of the inferred hierarchy based on the observation statistics (see Supplementary Methods).
-This allows the inference space to remain constrained even as the hypothesis space grows.
+\paragraph{Hierarchical inference procedure} Inference used the same particle-filtering framework as the flat model.
+At each trial, each particle samples a path through the hierarchical prior, evaluates the likelihood of the observation at the \emph{leaf} node of that path (Eqs.~\ref{eq:bernoulli_pred}--\ref{eq:likelihood}), and updates its weight (Eq.~\ref{eq:particle_weight}) accordingly; weights are normalized and particles resampled to approximate the posterior.
+The prediction $\hat{r}_i$ uses the cue-only weights of Eq.~\ref{eq:predweight} read at the leaf, exactly as in the flat model.

+Although likelihoods are evaluated only at leaf nodes, and internal nodes maintain no feature or outcome sufficient statistics, the upper levels shape inference entirely through the prior.
+Because branch-selection counts are pooled across parents at each depth and node identities are shared across particles, observations routed through the same high-level branch have elevated prior probability of being assigned to the same descendant leaf and of reusing it via stickiness (Eq.~\ref{eq:stickiness}).
+Transfer across surface variation therefore arises from prior-driven reuse of an existing leaf---which already carries that lineage's accumulated outcome statistics---rather than from evidence pooling at internal nodes.
+This keeps the inference space constrained even as the hypothesis space grows.